balena-io-experimental/rpi3-bluetooth/README.md

 # rpi3-bluetooth

+:warning: **This project is not necessary.
+Starting from resinOS 2.9.3+rev1, bluetooth devices are controlled by the host operating system and available for all user containers.
+Just install the software tools that you require to talk to the bluetooth devices, and start using it.** :warning:

+**The below notes are kept for reference.**

 Raspberry Pi 3 on-board Bluetooth example

-This project enables bluetooth and demonstrates some simple commands to interract with a bluetooth device.
+This project enables bluetooth and demonstrates some simple commands to interact with a bluetooth device.

 To get this project up and running, you will need to signup for a [resin.io](https://resin.io/) account [here](https://dashboard.resin.io/signup) and set up a Raspberry Pi 3, have a look at our [Getting Started Tutorial](http://docs.resin.io/raspberrypi/nodejs/getting-started/) if you haven't already.
 Once you are set up with resin.io, you will need to clone this repo locally: